rems-project/coq-sail/README.md

 Makefile in the `src` directory.
 You can also change the bitvector library used by changing the `src/MachineWord.v` symbolic link.

+An opam package is also available using the stdpp-unstable bitvector library.
+It changes the Coq library name so that it can be installed alongside the BBV version, so references to `Sail` in the models should be replaced by `SailStdpp`.
+Sail can do this when generating Coq output using the arguments `-coq_alt_modules SailStdpp.Base -coq_alt_modules SailStdpp.Real`.

 Licensing
 =========